-Drs.
-Schow and Urig at Bonita Medical Center are highly qualified in the safe administration of anesthesia to ensure you are safe and comfortable throughout your treatment.
+Dr. Schow at Bonita Medical Center is highly qualified in the safe administration of anesthesia to ensure you are safe and comfortable throughout your treatment.
 We offer many types of anesthesia at our Santa Fe, NM, practice.
 You and your oral surgeon will determine the right type of anesthesia for you in advance of your procedure.
 Health history, personal preference, and the type of surgical procedure(s) involved will all factor into selecting the appropriate anesthesia option.
 Regardless of the kind of anesthesia that is chosen, you will be closely monitored by your oral surgeon and highly qualified surgical team for the safest experience possible.

 Types of Anesthesia